proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_process_interaction.md

 The ping-pong master
 --------------------

-The ping-pong master is implemented as an erlang gen_server.
-The internal state of the server is a dictionary containing the scores (i.e. number of ping-pong message exchanges with the master) of the ping-pong players.
+The ping-pong master is implemented as an Erlang `gen_server`.
+The internal state of the server is a dictionary containing the scores (i.e. the number of ping-pong message exchanges with the master) of the ping-pong players.
 External clients can make the following requests:

 *   start and link to the ping-pong master